 Kickstarter applies a 5% fee on all successfully funded campaigns in addition to another 3% + $0.20 per pledge for processing fees.
 Visit the link here and select your country from the dropdown menu.
 You will then find out the complete fee breakdown that will be charged based on your country, should your crowdfunding succeed.
 No fees are charged if your campaign is unsuccessful.

-Indiegogo waives their 5% platform fee if you are raising funds for a charitable cause, but there will still be a processing fee of 3% + $0.30 for third party credit card fees.
-If you are raising funds for a commercial project, you will be charged a fee of 5% + 3-5% of processing fee + $25 wire transfer fee if you are transferring funds raised in US dollars to a bank located outside the US.
+Indiegogo waives their 5% platform fee if you are raising funds for a charitable cause, but there will still be a processing fee of 3% + $0.30 for third-party credit card fees.
+If you are raising funds for a commercial project, you will be charged a fee of 5% + 3-5% of the processing fee + $25 wire transfer fee if you are transferring funds raised in US dollars to a bank located outside the US.
 For more visibility on when Indiegogo charges you, please visit Indiegogo's Fees & Pricing page.